determined-ai/determined/docs/training/setup-guide/custom-env.rst

        - A=hello world
        - B=$A
        - C=${B}
-       # `A`, `B`, and `C` will each have the value `hello_world` in the container.

 Variables are set sequentially, which affect variables that depend on the expansion of other variables.
+In the example, names `A`, `B`, and `C` each have the value `hello_world` in the container.

-Proxy variables set in this way will take precedent over those set using the :ref:`agent configuration <agent-config-reference>`.
+Proxy variables set in this way take precedent over variables set in the :ref:`agent configuration
+<agent-config-reference>`.

-It is also possible to set these variables for each accelerator type separately:
+You can also set variables for each accelerator type, separately:

 .. code:: yaml